numsim-group/klimakoffer/milestone2/milestone2_project.md

 6. To visualize the solar forcing as an animation, calculate the albedo and the solar forcing for a grid size of $65 \times 128$ (with the [data file](/assets/milestone2/input/The_World128x65.dat) from milestone 1) and $48$ time steps within a year.
 Then plot your result using the function
 *robinson_projection* from milestone 1.

 [^1]: K. Zhuang, G.R.
 North, M.J.
-Stevens, {\em A NetCDF version of the two-dimensional energy balance model based on the full multigrid algorithm}, SoftwareX, Vol. 6, pp. 198-202, July 7, 2017.
+Stevens, _A NetCDF version of the two-dimensional energy balance model based on the full multigrid algorithm_, SoftwareX, Vol. 6, pp. 198-202, July 7, 2017.
-[^2]: A. L. Berger, {\em Long-Term Variations of Daily Insolation and Quaternary Climatic Changes}, Journal of the Atmospheric Sciences, Vol. 35, pp. 2362-2367, 1987.}
+[^2]: A. L. Berger, _Long-Term Variations of Daily Insolation and Quaternary Climatic Changes_, Journal of the Atmospheric Sciences, Vol. 35, pp. 2362-2367, 1987.